 This means that we invite the reign of Christ in us in such a way that it orders everything we are and do.
 Disorder and conflict should be replaced by the settled rule of Christ, where we are as we were meant to be.
 Because we have been raised with Christ and our lives are now given to Him, we should set our minds and hearts on Him in such a way that we have "settled the question."

 By God's grace, we put to death the patterns and captivity of death and become clothed in the character of Christ, living in such a way that Christ rules our lives.
 We are called to a moment, the realization of a new reality—not just a vague hope, but a compelling vision of what is possible in Christ—that we could come to the place where Christ is all in all; where the captivity of the sin of this world into which we were born no longer holds us; where we have set our minds and hearts in a single-minded focus on the things of Christ.
 That vision shapes and draws us.
 It is the reality in which and toward which we move.

 That call, that expectation, forms the horizon of meaning that shapes us, not just in a second crisis moment, but in every moment.

-It tells us that this reality in some way can and should be completed in us.
+The call tells us that this reality in some way can and should be completed in us.
 We expect God's transforming work to be a present reality that is so powerfully at work that it will come to define decisively who we are.
-When we cease to believe that, Christianity becomes a journey with no expectation of arrival.
-A process without an end.
+When we cease to believe that, Christianity becomes a journey with no expectation of arrival—a process without an end.
 We lost track of the second crisis experience and with it the expectation of God's powerfully transformative intersection with human sin, brokenness, and need.
-We may be doing good things-practicing disciplines, administering mercy, seeking justice-but we're just traveling.
+We may be doing good things—practicing disciplines, administering mercy, seeking justice—but we're just traveling.

 Here is what we have to say.